sumitNITS/Redis-Cluster/README.md

 You can also check my blog post Redis Explained in a Simple way https://medium.com/@krsumit449/redis-explained-in-a-simple-way-aef2abc7c5de

-#HAProxy
+# HAProxy
-To understand about HAProxy and it's configuration, you can visit inside "ansible" present above!
+To understand more about HAProxy and it's configurations, you can visit inside "ansible" present above!